 - The material in question is damaged or deteriorated beyond the point of repair or usability

-When evaluating material for deaccession, Special Collections staff will consider the following issues:
+When evaluating material for deaccession, Special Collections and Archives staff will consider the following issues:

 - Access to information: Reasonable efforts are made to limit the potential negative impact to researchers